gTile/gTile/README.md

 	* Written as a comma-separated list of grid sizes like `8x7,3x2,4x6,4x7` (no spaces)
 * Resize presets:
 	* Are defined in the preferences window (*Reset presets* tab)
-	* Format: grid size, top left corner, bottom right corner
+	* Format: grid size, top left corner tile, bottom right corner tile
 	* Format examples: "2x2 0:1 0:1" or "6x4 0:2 3:3"
 	* Grids setup here size can be of any size, not necessarily what you have set up in grid sizes settings